Iam4lex/aws-certified/Mock exams/exam4.md

    <details>
    <summary>Show Answer</summary>
-   **Answer:** A. Compute costs, C. Storage costs, D. Data transfer costs
+   **Answer:** A. Compute costs, C. Storage costs, F. Hardware lifecycle costs
    </details>

 **15. A company wants to monitor the CPU usage of its Amazon EC2 resources.
 Which AWS service should the company use?**